manisprasad/stickyNotes/README.md

+sticky-notes-gamma-three.vercel.app (Not working **Correcly** Please run it locally it will run fine)

 # Sticky Notes Web App

 A Sticky Notes web application built using React for the frontend and Spring Boot for the backend.
 This app allows users to manage their sticky notes with various features including CRUD operations, authentication, and more.